graphcore-research/unit-scaling/README.md

 Documentation can be found at [https://graphcore-research.github.io/unit-scaling](https://graphcore-research.github.io/unit-scaling).

-**Warning:** this library is currently in its _alpha_ release.
-This means it is unoptimised and missing important functionality.
-There are many useful features, but the library should not be expected to work seamlessly.
-We are keen to help early users with any problems they encounter.
+**Warning:** this library is currently in its *alpha* release.
+This means it's missing some functionality and should not be expected to work seamlessly.
+We're keen to help early users with any problems they encounter.

 ## Development